AFGHANISTAN – The Trip

 They were all great guys who spoke fair English.
 We talked a lot about sex and having 4 wives.
 I was given the formula for penis improvement – boil milk for at least 5 minutes with saffron, crushed dates and nuts (almond, walnuts, peanuts) and let it sit for two weeks.
 Abdullah’s brother who was 44 and had 8 kids swore by it.

-They all wanted to come to Canada but had completely no understanding of how difficult it was.
+They all wanted to come to Canada but had no understanding of how difficult it was.
 They don’t understand that it doesn’t have much to do with who you know but is more merit-based.
 One wanted to find a Canadian woman but again had no idea of how liberated most Western women are.

 They think that women should have more access to education and that is one they have given up.
 Women are also not allowed to have female friends outside the family??
-But they all believed that women’s place is in the home and is not allowed to have any male friends.
+But they all believed that women’s place is in the home and are not allowed to have any male friends.
 Women on the edge of the country (Mazr, Herat) have more freedom.
 None wanted more than one wife.
 The Taliban has enforced the support of women and children if there is a divorce, as it says to do in the Quarin.
 Do you want to have more than one wife?
 One was not married, two had one wife (and only wanted one) and the driver (who also owned this Toyota car) had two wives (he liked sex too much to have only one).

 I admitted that this is a very personal question “Do Afghani men like to satisfy their women sexually (ie have orgasms)”, and he wouldn’t answer.